1240598Rafa/cogsi2526-1240598-1240601/CA5/README.md

 Explanation

 Same multi-stage approach used for Chat
 Produces the smallest and cleanest final image
 No source code or build tooling exists in the final container

 ## Image Layer Analysis (docker history)

+It was then asked to explain how version 1 differ from version 2 and multi-stage in termos of image layers and size.
 The following commands were used:

 ### Chat